soons1/tp/docs/DeveloperGuide.md

 ### Editing a log
 1. Editing a log while all logs are being shown

     1. Prerequisites: List all logs using the `list` command.
 Multiple logs in logs list.
+The log at the indicated index should exist in the logs list.

     1. Test case: `logedit 1 t/Cinema visit`<br>
        Expected: The log at index 1 of the log list is edited.
 Updated details of the edited log shown in the status message.